Quneitra, Idlib

-Quneitra, Idlib (القنيطرة) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Quneitra, Idlib (القنيطرة) is a Syrian village located in Armanaz Subdistrict in Harem District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), Quneitra, Idlib had a population of 450 in the 2004 census.

+In 2023, the humanitarian organization Ihsan Relief and Development built a water station in al-Qunaitrah to provide clean drinking water for residents of the town and surrounding areas.